gbmhunter/blog/content/electronics/communication-protocols/lvds-low-voltage-differential-signalling/index.md

 The original LVDS standard was concerned only with point-to-point communications.
 NSC invented a standard called Bus LVDS (BLVDS) which is a variant on LVDS which allows for a topology of one transmitter connected to multiple receivers.

-{{< img src="lvds-multipoint-configuration-example-schematic-ti.png" width="676px" caption="Example schematics showing LVDS devices in a multipoint configuration.
-Image from www.ti.com."  >}}
+{{% figure src="lvds-multipoint-configuration-example-schematic-ti.png" width="676px" caption="Example schematics showing LVDS devices in a multipoint configuration.
+Image from www.ti.com."  %}}

 Multipoint LVDS is now covered by the TIA/EIA-899 standard.